WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/AIO/README.md

 ## Overview

-This project example code demonstrate how to use WPC python driver to do AIO loopback.
+This example project demonstrates how to use WPC python driver to do AIO loopback.

 In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).